Last Updated: 13-10-2020 14:15

-2. Members may enter up to TWO prints, OR TWO projected images each up to a total of THREE images per competition night, for all competitions other than the Natural History competition.
+- Members may enter up to TWO prints, OR TWO projected images each up to a total of THREE images per competition night, for all competitions other than the Natural History and Landscape competitions.
 NB.
 There are now Set Subject and Open categories: A maximum of 2 images may be entered in a category, with a third image in the other category, e.g. 2 images in Set Subject and 1 digital in Open, or any combination of these.

-Members may enter up to TWO prints and TWO projected images each for the Natural History competition for a total of FOUR images.
+Members may enter up to TWO prints and TWO projected images each for the Natural History and Landscape competitions for a total of FOUR images in each.
 Two trophies are awarded for the Natural History competition, one for the best print, and one for the best digital image.
+There are two Landscape trophies, one for Digital and one for Prints.
+Points are awarded as per normal competitions.
+For specific rules regarding landscape and natural history competitions, see the links at the bottom of this page.

 a) Prints may be any size up to a maximum of 510mm x 410mm, (20” x 16”) provided that they are mounted on a base with a maximum size of 510mm x 410mm.
 The maximum thickness is to be not more than 12mm.
 If an over‐mount is used, it should be contained within these dimensions.
 Framed and/or glass covered prints will not be accepted.